NorthCoastChurch/IT-Policy/Policy-4-Owned-Mobile-Device-Acceptable-Use-and-Security.md

 **North Coast Church Owned Mobile Device Agreement**

-This North Coast Church Owned Mobile Device Agreement is entered into between the User and North Coast Church LLC (North Coast Church), effective the date this agreement is executed by North Coast Church’s Information Technology Department (IT).
+This North Coast Church Owned Mobile Device Agreement is entered into between the User and North Coast Church, effective the date this agreement is executed by North Coast Church’s Information Technology Department (IT).
 The parties agree as follows:

 **ELIGIBILITY**

 The use of a North Coast Church supported mobile device by the User for North Coast Church business is a privilege granted to the User, by management approval, per the North Coast Church Owned Mobile Device Acceptable Use and Security Policy.
 If the User does not abide by the terms, IT Management reserves the right to revoke the privilege granted herein.
 The policies referenced herein are aimed to protect the integrity of data belonging to North Coast Church and to ensure the data remains secure.

-In the event of a security breach or threat, North Coast Church reserves the right, without prior notice to the User, to disable or disconnect some or all North Coast Church services related to connection of a North Coast Church owned mobile device to the North Coast Church network.
+In the event of a security breach or threat, North Coast Church reserves the right, without prior notice to the User, to erase, disable, or disconnect some or all North Coast Church services related to connection of a North Coast Church owned mobile device to the North Coast Church network and services.

 **SECURITY CONSIDERATIONS AND ACCEPTABLE USE**